ivan-korobkov/pdef/docs/http-rpc.md

 Handling an invocation
 ----------------------
 ```
-Receive an HTTP request.
+Given an HTTP request and an application interface (the root interface).

 # Parse the invocation.
 Strip '/' from the HTTP request path (here the request path is not a full URL path,
 but an application specific path, such as CGI PATH_INFO, etc).
 Split the request path on '/' into a list of parts.

-Get the root interface.
 Create an empty invocation chain.
 For each segment in path delimited by '/':
     Find a method in an interface by the segment.